About the Impact Lab

 - Workshops: Two annual workshops provided Fellows with opportunities to learn and practice system leadership skills.
 Fellows were given the opportunity to share personal stories and receive coaching and advice from peers and mentors.

-- Learning Journeys: Fellows were invited to attendee Learning Journeys hosted by the Sustainable Food Lab.
+- Learning Journeys: Fellows were invited to attendee Learning Journeys hosted by Sustainable Food Lab.
 Learning Journeys provided an opportunity for Fellows to expand their viewpoint about a specific farming system.

 - Monthly Phone Calls: Fellows could join a small group of peers and Food Lab staff to discuss sticking points in their work, opportunities for pre-competitive collaboration or a variety of other topics.

-- One-on-One Mentoring: Food Lab staff, Academy for Systems Change staff and other mentors from the Food Lab community were available for one-on-one sessions throughout the year.
+- One-on-One Mentoring: Food Lab staff, Academy for Systems Change staff and other mentors from Sustainable Food Lab community were available for one-on-one sessions throughout the year.
 Additionally, Fellows were encouraged to work with Food Lab staff to establish an Annual Personal Learning Reflection.
 This exercise allowed Fellows to reflect on areas of improvements and establish goals for the coming year.

 - Quarterly Newsletters and What’s App Chit-chat: For fellows who were unable to commit to monthly phone calls, our quarterly newsletter and WhatsApp Group Chat allowed for Fellows and Food Lab staff to communicate about important information.